Home > Corporate Data Backup > Enterprise Data Backup Tools > PostgreSQL Backup Software Tool

 Using SQL dumps means that you’ll have to get used to the data from various tables being spread over the timeline.
 It means that one table can have a timestamp A, and the other one might be done at the timestamp B. This is useful to keep in mind in case there are any kinds of rules in the database about how rows and tables should interact with each other.

-Download Free TrialDownload PostgreSQL Whitepaper
+Download TrialDownload PostgreSQL Whitepaper

 Further help on our PostgreSQL backup tool: